thumbnail image

 Snip the Rings - Save a Wing!

-This Outer Banks Coastal Conservation children’s storybook follows Piper the pelican, who finds her friend Gulliver the gull trapped in plastic soda rings.
+This children’s storybook follows Piper the pelican, who finds her friend Gulliver the gull trapped in plastic soda rings.
 A park ranger named Mia explains that soda rings can injure or kill animals if not cut before disposal.
 She cuts the rings, freeing Gulliver, and together they spread the message: “Cut the Rings – Save a Wing!”

 The book also includes an educational note explaining that birds, crabs, sea turtles, and fish can become trapped in soda rings, preventing them from moving or eating.
 Thousands of animals die each year from such looped litter.
 The solution is simple—cut all rings before throwing them away to help protect wildlife.